JUVOJustin/wordpress-plugin-boilerplate/README.md

 > You most likely want to overwrite this readme with your own content

 # What is this boilerplate
-This boilerplate is a fork of [WordPress Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate) but with namespaces, shortcodes support, phpstan and laravel mix support out of the box.
+This boilerplate is a fork of [WordPress Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate) but with namespaces, shortcodes support, phpstan and bud.js support out of the box.

 ## How to use